SolidLabResearch/WhatsInAPod/content/graph_centric.md

-Because any two-dimensional projection is inherently designed to discard information of the original, the creation of complementary alternative projections actually requires the object's underlying _three-dimensional reality_ instead.
+Because any two-dimensional projection is inherently designed to discard information of the original, the creation of complementary alternative projections actually requires the object's underlying _three-dimensional reality_.
 The two-dimensional projection was only ever meant as a helpful approximation of the three-dimensional object.